 4. The people weren’t as friendly as the neighbors

-On top of that, we’d just come from Bosnia where the people were incredibly friendly, funny and excited to talk with us.
+On top of everything else, we’d just come from Bosnia & Herzegovina where the people were incredibly friendly, funny and excited to talk with us.
 Many of the people we met in Croatia were lacking in this department.

 5. Our feelings are relative

 Think of it this way: You go to a dinner party and speak with 3 people.
 The first (Bosnia) and the last (Slovenia) are humble and surprisingly interesting.
 You laugh, you cry.
 You listen to their stories and they listen to yours.